softeng-feup/open-cx-softbeanies/Development-Report.md

 The main components of the physical architecture are the mobile devices, the database and the GPS system.

 The technologies used in the project had a lot of research before we came with the final decisions.
-Initially we thought to use microbits with bluetooth to locate the users but we ended up using GPS intead.
-The framework choosen was Flutter in deteriment to ReactNative since ....
+Initially we thought to use microbits with Bluetooth to locate the users but we ended up using GPS intead.
+The framework choosen was Flutter (that uses Dart) in deteriment to ReactNative since after a time of reflection and investigation we came to the conclusion that flutter was more intuitive and a better technology for the development of mobile apps for less experienced people.

 <img src= "https://github.com/softeng-feup/open-cx-softbeanies/blob/46-ArchitectureDesign/Diagrams/DeploymentDiagram.png">